Choose another writer in this calendar:

 Across the River and Into the Trees was poorly received, but the allegorical 27,000 word story The Old Man and the Sea, published first in Life magazine in 1952, restored again Hemingway's fame.
 The proragonist is an old Cuban fisherman named Santiago, who finally catches a giant marlin after weeks of disappointments.
 As he returns to the harbor, the sharks eat the fish, lashed to his boat.
 The model for Santiago was a Cuban fisherman, Gregorio Fuentes, who died in January 2002, at the age of 104.
 Fuentes had served as the captain of Hemingway's boat Pilar in the late 1930s and was occasionally his tapster.
 Hemingway also made a fishing trip to Peru in part to shoot footage for a film version of the Old Man and the Sea.

 In 1960 Hemingway was hospitalized at the Mayo Clinic in Rochester, Minnesota, for treatment of depression, and released in 1961.
 During this time he was given electric shock therapy for two months.
 He believed that FBI agents were following him, which was true: they had compiled a large file on him.
 On July 2 Hemingway committed suicide with his favorite shotgun at his home in Ketchum, Idaho.
+It has been said, that one of his cats, named Big Boy Peterson, was by his side.
 Several of Hemingway's novels have been published posthumously.
 True at First Light, depiction of a safari in Kenya, appeared in July 1999.
 It is one of the worst books written by a Nobel writer.